wolffsiemssen/json_risk/docs/instruments.md

 - effective\_date (date string)
 - first\_date (date string)
 - next\_to\_last\_date (date string)
+- stub_end (boolean, defaults to false, used if no explicit stubs are given and indicates that stub is at end, i.e.,schedule is rolled out forwards from effective date)
+- stub_long (boolean, defaults to false, used if no explicit stubs are given and indicates that stub is long)
 - calendar (string)
 - bdc (string)
 - dcc (string)